-Discover the outdoor activity that millions of Scandinavians love.
+Discover the outdoor activity that millions of Finns and Scandinavians love.
 Enjoy the pleasure of winter with a kicksled.
 Learn to use a kicksled in just a few minutes and take the whole family for winter outings.

 Kicksledding is perfect for the Canadian outdoors.
 Great cardio exercise, kicksledding is an alternative to cross-country skiing for those who like a little more stability on snow or ice.
 It's also the perfect family sport!